 Kuala Lumpur's oldest Chinese temple (1864) was built on the instructions of Kapitan Yap Ah Loy and is dedicated to Sin Sze Ya and Si Sze Ya, two Chinese deities believed instrumental in Yap's ascension to Kapitan status.
-Several beautiful objects decorate the temple, including two hanging carved panels, but the best feature is the almost frontier-like atmosphere.
+Several beautiful objects decorate the temple, including two hanging carved panels.

 Fortune-telling sticks are provided for devotees; just rattle the pot until a stick falls out, then find the paper slip corresponding to the number on the stick.
 Staff will translate the fortune on the slip for RM1.
 Flanking the temple entrance, note the two 1893 wooden sedan chairs used to carry the deity statues during religious processions.